 But that’s a blog topic for another day.
 Right now I’m just making the best of the time that we have.
 Thankfully, Baby Joshua is not a huge crier, but he is a voracious eater and that’s been quite a trial due to the numerous breastfeeding issues I’ve experienced this time around (I plan to detail those issues in an upcoming post just as soon as I can get enough sleep in which to write).
 He also keeps me up all night long, regardless of how many times I wake him during the day.
 That’s definitely been hard, as I’ve always been a person that never quite felt like I got enough sleep.
 But I guess that’s why babies are just so darn cute.
 It’s very hard to be mad and upset when staring at such a sweet, cute, little squishy face.
-I talk about Lila, but honestly, I’m a borderline Elmyra myself, constantly smothering him in kisses.
+I talk about Lila, but honestly, I’m a borderline Elmyra myself, constantly smothering him in hugs and kisses.
 I can’t help it, though.
 While I’ve always imagined myself with four kids, I’m almost 96.7% sure this time may have been my last go-round.
 So I’m doing my best to take all this in and enjoy every single (exhausted) moment of his baby-ness.
 One day soon I’ll get enough sleep again.
-But one day soon his entire tiny body won’t fit on my chest while he snoozes anymore.
-And that’s the sweet part I’d rather focus on now.
+But also one day soon, his entire tiny body will no longer completely fit within the curve of my chest while he naps.
+And that’s the sweet spot I’d rather focus on now.